quArtiero/Comprehensive-Crime-Analysis-and-Prediction-in-Sao-Paulo-Project/README.md

 Project Overview
 ----------------
 This project aims to analyze crime data in São Paulo, identify trends and patterns, and develop predictive models to forecast future crime occurrences.
-It also explores socio-economic factors influencing crime rates, providing actionable insights for policymakers.

 Table of Contents
 -----------------